eastofhayward/deck.gl/bindings/python/pydeck/README.md

 ### Debugging note

-Because pydeck uses Python renders Javascript, some errors will appear only in the Javascript console.
+Currently, some errors will appear only in the Javascript console.
-If you encounter an error, open the Javascript console in your browser.
-This will be updated in future versions of pydeck.
+If a visualization fails to render, open the Javascript console in your browser.
+Error handling will be expanded in future versions of pydeck.
 If you encounter an issue, file it under the [deck.gl issues page](https://github.com/uber/deck.gl/issues/new?assignees=&labels=question&template=question.md&title=) and include console output.